borumv/obsidian-vault/KW/KB/English/OK English.md

 >Hi there!
 Have you ever heard of Anjeline Jordan?
 She is one of the winners of a Norvegian Show Talant.
 She was a little eight-old girl when she made it though.
 Yesterday before going to bed, I had listening to her cover on I put a Spell on You.
 Her voice is so mature and powerfull.
 When I first heard herd it I was surprised that before I hadn't heard of this talanted girl.
 He has a good English because her father used to work in USA.
 So Anjkelina had been practicing English for many years before her family moved back to Norway.
 I think she deserved to win in the show.
 She had been working on her voice since she learned how to speak.
 Of course he has a gift but I believe that " Genius - is one percent inspiration of inspiration but ninety nine persent  persperation"

 ## 17. Have и Have got
+> 1. Have you got any ideas?
+> 2. They had a larger house before
+> 3. I like signing while I having a showere
+> Hi there!
+Do you have a dream?
+  I wish I had enormous library
+> Have you ever watched a Dysney's  Beauty and Beast?
+The Beasts custle had such a beautiful library
+> You know, while you were a child you always have a dreams.
+In diffirent ages I dreamt of different things and it strongly depended on that stuff I had watched before.
+In different times I wanted to be a princess, Piter Pen a spy and witch.
+> Once I got a book about Harry Potter.
+And I definitly remember that I dreamt of having a meal of Hogwarts.
+They had so long old-fashioned table in main hall.
+Do you remember the treats that they had there?
+Even now I still want to have Christmas dinner in the Hogwarts